MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2httpheaderscollectioniterator.md

     return result + L"]";
 }
 ```
+ [MicrosoftEdgeWebview2ReferenceWin32Icorewebview2httprequestheaders]: /microsoft-edge/webview2/reference/win32/icorewebview2httprequestheaders "interface ICoreWebView2HttpRequestHeaders | Microsoft Docs" [MicrosoftEdgeWebview2ReferenceWin32Icorewebview2httpresponseheaders]: /microsoft-edge/webview2/reference/win32/icorewebview2httpresponseheaders "interface ICoreWebView2HttpResponseHeaders | Microsoft Docs"

 ## Members

 #### get_HasCurrentHeader

-True when the iterator hasn't run out of headers.
+`TRUE` when the iterator has not run out of headers.

 > public HRESULT [get_HasCurrentHeader](#get_hascurrentheader)(BOOL * hasCurrent)

-If the collection over which the iterator is iterating is empty or if the iterator has gone past the end of the collection then this is false.
+If the collection over which the iterator is iterating is empty or if the iterator has gone past the end of the collection then this is `FALSE`.

 #### GetCurrentHeader